DE253/CaseStudy/README.md

 Count number of rows for better understanding with row_count = df.count() Then, repartition for better balance and increase parllelism with : df = df.repartition(10)

+Used coalesce to reduce the management of too many small partitions and to optimize resource utilization df=df.coalesce().

+## Moving Data to Curated container
+Mount the target container and write the updated DataFrame to ADLS in delta format using append mode.